prem-pratap/Face-Recognition/README.md

 # Face-Recognition
-Face Recognition Advanced(Live and for images)
+Face Recognition in Live frameand for images.
+Accurate face recognition in live frame and images.
+For images you have to pass image path as an input.